watem-sedem/watem-sedem/docs/watem-sedem.rst

 Two cases exist:
  - :math:`S_A \leq TC`: the pixel can transport the total available sediment :math:`S_A`, so erosion will occur at the mean annual soil erosion rate.
-The outgoing sediment :math:`S_o` is set equal to the available sediment :math:`S_A`.
+The outgoing sediment :math:`S_o` is equals the total available sediment :math:`S_A`.
  - :math:`S_A` > :math:`TC`: the total available sediment :math:`S_A` is higher
    than the amount of sediment that can be transported.
 The outgoing sediment